zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

 Tarbela is a reliable generic event publisher [according to documentation](https://libraries.io/github/zalando-incubator/tarbela)

-The goal of this Spring Boot starter is to simplify the integration between event producer and Tarbela publisher.
+The goal of this Spring Boot starter is to simplify the integration between event producer and Tarbela publisher reducing boiler plate code.

 The important thing is that the new events are stored in the same database (and using the same JDBC connections and transactions) as the actual data we want to store (thereby making the distributed-transaction problem go away).